 Luckily, there are easier ways to access international statistics.
-In this post, I will show you have to get data from the World Bank, ILOSTAT, OECD, WHO and Eurostat into R. The R packages available to access data are called
+In this post, I will show you have to get data from the World Bank, ILOSTAT, OECD, WHO, Eurostat and Our World in Data into R. The R packages available to access data are called

 To begin, while technically not required to obtain the data, load

 tidyverse (for the data management tools).
-Next, load the the five packages mentioned above.
-Make sure to install the packages first (they are all available on CRAN).
+Next, load the five packages mentioned above.
+Make sure to install the packages first (they are all, with the exception of owidR, available on CRAN).